st1nga/Stop-Windows-10-updates/README.md

 15. On the DefaultMediaCost key, you'll find different entries, including for 3G, 4G, Default, Ethernet, and WiFi with their default data values: 1 or 2.
 The data value 1 means that the connection type is non-metered, and the data value of 2 means that the connection type is metered.
 Double-click the Ethernet DWORD (32-bit) Value key, and change the value to 2.
 16. Click OK.
 17. Close the registry and restart your computer to complete the process.

+## Useful to know
+Setting your main ethernet adaptor to meatered may have the added benifit of disabling the Microsoft-Windows-UniversalTelemetryClient service.